tyson0911/tyson0911/README.md

 - 👀 I’m interested in Ai/Ml and all of coding
 - 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on some AI/ML projects
-- 📫 You can mail me at tysonmrx@gmail.com
+- 📫 For collaborations you can mail me at tysonmrx@gmail.com
 - ⚡ Fun fact: I also play chess

 <!---